Musculoskeletal PRP Applications

 Harnessing the Regenerative Potential of PRP in MSK Medicine

-Platelet-Rich Plasma (PRP) is a highly clinically valuable regenerative therapy in orthopaedic and sports medicine, supporting tissue healing in tendons, ligaments, cartilage, and muscle.
+Platelet-Rich Plasma (PRP) is an effective regenerative therapy in orthopaedic and sports medicine, supporting tissue healing in tendons, ligaments, cartilage, and muscle.
 By delivering a concentrated dose of autologous growth factors and bioactive proteins directly to the site of injury, PRP offers a minimally invasive alternative to surgery or corticosteroids for a wide range of musculoskeletal conditions.

-Alocuro’s PRO-PRP system delivers consistently high platelet concentrations with the option for leukocyte control, enabling clinicians to tailor the PRP formulation to the specific needs of the tissue being treated.
+Alocuro’s PRO-PRP system delivers consistently high platelet concentrations with control over leukocyte inclusion, enabling clinicians to tailor the PRP formulation to the specific needs of the tissue being treated.

 Modulating the inflammatory response